TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/ActionController.rst

 Sometimes you may want to use an Extbase controller action to return a specific output, and then stop the whole request flow.

-For example, a :php:`downloadAction()` might retrieve some binary data, and should then stop.
+For example, a :php:`downloadAction()` might provide some binary data, and should then stop.

-By default, Extbase actions need to return an object of type :php:`ResponseInterface` as described above.
-The actions are chained into the TYPO3 request flow (via the page renderer), so the returned object will be enriched by further processing of TYPO3: Most importantly, the usual layout of your website will be surrounded by your Extbase action's returned contents, and other plugin outputs may come before and after that.
+By default, Extbase actions need to return an object of type :php:`Psr\Http\Message\ResponseInterface` as described above.
+The actions are chained into the TYPO3 request flow (via the page renderer), so the returned object will be enriched by further processing of TYPO3.
+Most importantly, the usual layout of your website will be surrounded by your Extbase action's returned contents, and other plugin outputs may come before and after that.